-We will evaluate progress at the end of each semester.
+Macalester will evaluate progress at the end of each semester.
 Students must make quantitative (time it takes to earn a degree) as well as qualitative (measured by grade point average) progress toward degree completion as defined by the following:

 All courses, regardless of whether they are successfully completed, count in calculating a student’s academic progress, including any courses for which the student did not receive financial aid.
-This includes courses for which for which the student receives a W or are officially enrolled in after the last day to drop courses (Incompletes).
-If a student repeats a course, both the original course and the repeated course will count as attempted credits for the purpose of determining satisfactory academic progress (SAP).
+This includes courses for which the student receives a W (withdrawal) or is officially enrolled in after the last day to drop courses (Incomplete).
+If a student repeats a course, both the original course and the repeated course will count as attempted credits for the purpose of determining Satisfactory Academic Progress.

-Transfer credits (credits earned at another institution and counted in determining progress toward graduation requirements at Macalester) are not included in the calculation of GPA for the purposes of determining satisfactory academic progress.
+Transfer credits (credits earned at another institution and counted in determining progress toward graduation requirements at Macalester) are not included in the calculation of GPA for the purposes of determining Satisfactory Academic Progress.

 |At the conclusion of full-time semester number||Minimum number of credits earned|

 Satisfactory Academic Progress policy requires that the number of courses for which you may receive Federal Student Aid may not exceed 150% of the number of courses required for graduation with an undergraduate degree.
 For most undergraduate programs, the maximum is 52.5 courses (35 courses x 150%).